RC-MODULE/skyforge/README.md

 Mark filename as a build artifact.
 The only effect this has - this file will be removed when you run skyforge purge

+## `EXT4IMAGE filename.img`

+Store the rootfs into an ext4 image.
+The resulting image is NOT an SD card image.
+You'll need to create a partition table and `dd` the resulting image to a partition
+## `EXT3IMAGE filename.img`

+Same as the above, but with ext3 filesystem
+## `EXT2IMAGE filename.img`

+Same as the above, but with ext2 filesystem
 # A complete Skyfile Example

 ```